Archduke Leopold Ferdinand of Austria: Early life

+Between 1885 and 1889, he was secretly engaged to Infanta Elvira of Spain (1871–1929), his cousin and daughter of his aunt Meg, Princess Margherita of Bourbon-Parma.
+Elvira's older sister Princess Blanca of Bourbon had married his cousin Archduke Leopold Salvator of Austria in 1889.
+However, due to unknown reasons, Franz Joseph I forbade their union.
+After that, Leopold had a relationship with a 19-year-old girl named Leopoldina, who worked in a sweetmeat shop.
+According to his memoirs, Leopoldina gave birth to his illegitimate daughter who received 30.000 crowns from Leopold's father.

-In 1892 and 1893 Leopold accompanied Archduke Franz Ferdinand of Austria on a sea voyage through the Suez Canal and on to India and Australia.
-The relationship between the two archdukes was extremely bad and their permanent attempts to outdo and humiliate the other one led the Kaiser Franz Joseph to order Leopold Ferdinand to return to Austria immediately.
+In 1892 and 1893, Leopold accompanied Archduke Franz Ferdinand of Austria on a sea voyage through the Suez Canal and on to India and Australia.
+The relationship between the two archdukes was extremely bad and their permanent attempts to outdo and humiliate the other one led the Emperor Franz Joseph to order Leopold Ferdinand to return to Austria immediately.
 He left the ship in Sydney and went back to Europe.
 He was dismissed from the Austro-Hungarian Navy and entered an infantry regiment at Brno.
 Eventually he was appointed colonel of the 81st Regiment FZM Baron von Waldstätten.

-Leopold fell in love with a prostitute, Wilhelmine Adamovicz, whom he met for the first time in Augarten - a park in Vienna (some other sources claim their first meeting took place in Olmütz), having begotten an illegitimate child with another woman only little time before.
+Leopold fell in love with a prostitute, Wilhelmine Adamovicz, whom he met for the first time in Augarten – a park in Vienna (some other sources claim their first meeting took place in Olomouc).
 His parents offered him 100,000 florins on condition that he leave his mistress.
 He refused to do so and instead decided the renounce the crown in order to be able to marry her.
+By order of Franz Joseph, he was placed in an insane asylum in Bendorf run by Friedrich Albrecht Erlenmeyer for three months, accompanied only by his aide-de-camp Arthur von Toeply.